mzwallace/dw-cli/README.md

   }
 }
 ```
+#### Sandbox Instances
+For sandbox instances, I try to keep all of mine consistent as far as usernames and passwords go, so that is why we have the global default 'hostname' postfix, 'username', and 'password' config fields.
+When you type in something like `dw push dev01`, the 'hostname' will converted to 'dev01-region-brand.demandware.net'.
+If you need to override any settings per instance, you can do that in environments, as seen above with a scenario where the dev02 sandbox instance has a different password than the rest (yay strict af demandware password policy).

+#### Staging
+For staging, if you are using a custom hostname, you can fill that into 'hostname'.

+###### Two-factor Auth and Webdav
+If two-factor auth is configured on staging, the special hostname required for webdav can be filled into 'webdav' as well as key, cert, and ca — these are all generated using the staging cert given to you from support.
+The process of creating the user key and pem from the staging cert is outlined in the support documentation.

 #### Versions and Activate commands
-To get access to 'versions' and 'activate', you will need to setup your Open Commerce API Settings (Global not Site) on each instance.
-A Client ID can be created in the Account Center.
+To get access to 'versions' and 'activate', you will need to setup your Open Commerce API Settings (Global, not Site) on each instance.
+A Client ID and Client Password can be created in the Account Center (account.demandware.com).

 ```
 {